Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/lowThrustTrajectory.rst

 .. class:: HybridMethodLegSettings

-This class defines the settings to construct a :literal:`HybridMethodLeg` object (more details about the hybrid method can be found in ADD REFERENCE).
+This class defines the settings to construct a :literal:`HybridMethodLeg` object (more details about the hybrid method can be found in :ref:`tudatFeaturesHybridMethod`).
 Among the different inputs of this settings class, an :literal:`OptimisationSettings` object must be provided to define the way the inherent hybrid method optimisation problem will be tackled.

 .. code-block:: cpp